 Please sign, date and return the enclosed proxy in the envelope enclosed for your convenience.
-If you attend the meeting you may revoke your proxy and vote in person, and if you otherwise desire to revoke your proxy you may do so by delivering a written notice to the Secretary of the Company, or by submitting another duly signed proxy bearing a later date.
+If you attend the meeting you may revoke your proxy and vote in person.
+You may also revoke your proxy by delivering a written notice to the Secretary of the Company, or by submitting another duly signed proxy bearing a later date.